-The company forms described here are differentiated mainly in that a GbR is a company consisting of at least two shareholders and is subject to the regulations of the German Civil Code (BGB), while the OHG is additionally entered into the Companies Register and therefore as a trading company is subject not only to civil law but also the stricter commercial law regulations of the German Commercial Code (HGB).
+The company forms described here are differentiated mainly in that a GbR is a company consisting of at least two shareholders and is subject to the regulations of the German Civil Code (BGB), whereas the OHG is entered into the Companies Register in addition and therefore as a trading company subject not only to civil law but also the stricter commercial law regulations of the German Commercial Code (HGB).

 Founding a GbR or OHG

-A GbR must consist of at least two shareholders, who can be natural or legal persons, or also other companies with legal capacity (e.g. OHG, KG).
+A GbR must consist of at least two shareholders that can be natural or legal persons, or also other companies with a legal capacity (e.g. OHG, KG).

-Founding occurs by Articles of Association, which is essentially free-form, i.e. it can also be completed verbally.
+Foundation occurs by Articles of Association, which are essentially free-form, i.e. the foundation can also be completed verbally.
 However, it is always recommended to complete a written contract, for the purpose of easier clarification of any possible disagreements between individual shareholders regarding the contract's precise details.

-An OHG must consist of at least two shareholders, who can be natural or legal persons.
+An OHG must consist of at least two shareholders that can be natural or legal persons.

-Founding also occurs by Articles of Association Additionally, an entry in the Companies Register is required.
+Foundation also occurs by Articles of Association and in addition, an entry in the Companies Register is required.

 No minimum capital is required for either of these company types.